oxur/rucksack/README.md

 [![][logo]][logo-large]

-*A terminal-based password manager, generator, and importer (Firefox, Chrome) backed with a concurrent hashmap*
+*A terminal-based password manager, generator, and importer/exporter (Firefox, Chrome) backed with a concurrent hashmap*

 ## Features